Skip to main content Skip to local navigation

 Students hold copyright to their theses and dissertations, regardless of the method of submission.
 Consequently, a student is free to publish his or her thesis/dissertation following a successful oral examination.
 Please note that if a thesis/dissertation includes any work which is copyrighted to another party, permission may be required to publish the thesis/dissertation.

-By signing these licenses, a student is confirming that his or her thesis/dissertation is his or her original work, that his or her thesis/dissertation does not infringe any rights of others, and that he or she has the right to make the grant conferred by those copyright licenses.
-In addition, the student is granting a Licence to York University to make copies including electronically formatted copies, and/or distribute worldwide all or part of the thesis/dissertation, subject to the conditions outlined.
+By signing these licences, a student is confirming that their dissertation is their original work, that their thesis does not infringe any rights of others, and that they have the right to make the grant conferred by those copyright licenses.
+In addition, the student is granting a licence to York University to make copies, including electronically formatted copies, and/or distribute worldwide all or part of the dissertation, subject to the conditions outlined.

 If applicable, the student should submit copies of any required copyright permissions prior to the final thesis/dissertation submission to the Office of the Dean, Graduate Studies.
 The student should also retain copies of all copyright permission requests and approvals.